Timmy00125/Timmy00125/README.md

 👋 Hi there!
 I'm a passionate software engineer and current student with a keen interest in AI, app development, and web development.

-💡 AI & Machine Learning: I love diving into the world of AI using JAX, PyTorch, TensorFlow, and JAX.
+💡 AI & Machine Learning: I love diving into the world of AI using PyTorch, TensorFlow, and JAX.
 Building intelligent systems that can learn and evolve is what excites me the most!

 📱 App Development: I'm all about creating seamless and intuitive mobile experiences using Flutter.
 Crafting apps that users love is my goal.